Othentic-Labs/avs-examples/liveliness-avs-example/README.md

 Operators register their health-check endpoints to the `LivelinessRegistry` contract.
 This endpoint is later queried by the AVS to get health proofs.
 Operators can also choose not to register an endpoint, but as a result, they will not gain a reputation.

-🛠️ AVS Logic Hook (LivelinessRegistry.sol)

-The contract acts as the core registry for operator metadata, liveness scores, and penalty tracking.
+The `LivelinessRegistry` contract acts as the core registry for operator metadata, liveness scores, and penalty tracking.
 It manages:

 - Operator registration and deregistration
 - Health-check endpoint updates